aligenc/Issue-Tracker/README.md

   - Users can view, create, update, and delete issues using the intuitive UI.
   - Screenshots or a live demo can be added here.

+## Authentication

+The Issue Tracker API uses token-based authentication with JWT (JSON Web Tokens) to secure API endpoints.
+To access protected endpoints, users need to obtain a token by providing their username and API key.

+To obtain a token, send a POST request to the `/api/account/login` endpoint with the following JSON payload:

+`{
+  "username": "your-username",
+  "apiKey": "your-api-key"
+}`

+The API will respond with a token that should be included in the Authorization header of subsequent API requests.
+Set the header as follows: `Authorization: Bearer <token>`

 ## Folder Structure
 - `Models/` - Contains the models or entities used in the application.
 - `Controllers/` - Contains the backend API controllers that handle incoming requests and produce responses.